Is Your Antenna Holding Back Your Rural Broadband Speeds?

 Sometimes the antenna isn’t the main issue — it’s the cabling.

 Many older setups run long coaxial cables from the roof all the way down to a modem inside the house.
-That signal travels through the cable, and the longer the run, the more signal you lose.
+Signal travels through the cable, and the longer the run, the more signal you lose.
+This loss accumulates, especially if the cable is older or was installed without high-quality connectors or proper weatherproofing.

 A Smarter Setup = Smarter Internet

+There’s no one-size-fits-all solution.
 You might be in full line of sight of a tower.
 You might be in a valley, behind a hill, or surrounded by native bush.
 Every property is different, and so are the optimal antenna types.

+At WombatNET, we don’t sell off-the-shelf kits.
 We assess each location on its own merits, often using custom equipment, tools, and mounts to get the best results.
 Whether it’s 4G, 4G+, or 5G (where available), our goal is simple: get you the best possible performance for what you’re already paying.

 You Might Be Paying for Speed You’re Not Getting

 The frustrating part?
-You may be on a plan that should deliver decent speeds, but your antenna or cabling is getting in the way.
+You may be on a plan that should deliver decent speeds — but your antenna or cabling is getting in the way.

 We’ve seen customers paying $119–$179 per month for 4G service and only getting 5–10 Mbps.
 With the right antenna and setup, that can jump to 30, 50, or even 100+ Mbps in some areas.

-“We switched from our old setup to a new antenna and modem from WombatNET — went from 12 Mbps to 75 Mbps overnight.”– Customer in Kaitoke, Upper Hutt
+“We switched from our old setup to a new antenna and modem from WombatNET — went from 12 Mbps to 75 Mbps overnight.” — Customer in Kaitoke, Upper Hutt

 We Can Help (Even If You’re Not in Our Coverage Area)